Skyscanner/backpack/contributing.md

 When adding documentation for a new component, add the new dependency in `packages/bpk-docs/package.json` and run `npm run bootstrap` to install it.

-## Publishing packages (Backpack squad members only)

-- Update the [changelog](/changelog.md) with every package that has changed, separating out breaking changes (*major*), additions (*minor*) and fixes (*patch*) changes (you should see examples of this in previous entries).
-Make sure to add them at the top under a heading of “UNRELEASED"
-  - Some useful commands for determining "what's changed?":
-    - `npm run lerna updated`
-    - `npm run lerna diff <package-name>`
-- Make sure you are an owner of the npm packages (speak to a member of the Backpack squad)
-- **Do not run `npm publish`.
-Instead, run `npm run publish`** (this will run `lerna publish`).
-- You’ll be asked to specify a new version for every package that has changed.
-Options are *patch*, *minor* or *major*.
-These should directly align to the entries you put in the [changelog](/changelog.md) in step 1.
-- You’ll be asked at the end to confirm.
-Note you can still exit without making these changes.
-- Update the [changelog](/changelog.md) with the package versions and update the title with today’s date and a brief summary of what has changed.
-- Commit and push to master.
-- Update the #backpack Slack channel and the [BackpackNeedToKnow](mailto:backpackneedtoknow@skyscanner.net) mailing list if necessary.

 ## React Native

 Backpack comes in two flavours: web and React Native.
 React Native (RN) components